 Press Enter, and now we see the string without any spaces.

 Now to get the length of the string without spaces, we will use the LEN function as shown below:

 Press Enter to get the length of the string without spaces.

 Finally, to get the count of words in the string, we will subtract the length of the string with spaces (40) from the length of the string without spaces (35) and by adding 1 to it.
 Adding 1 will give us the total number of words, as spaces are one less than words.

 Press Enter, and you will see the exact count of words in the string in cell A2.

-In case any of the above cells in the range A2:A5 has no text or is blank, the formula would then return the word count as 1 instead of 0 for that specific cell.
+If any of the above cells in the range A2:A5 has no text or is blank, the formula would return the word count as 1 instead of 0 for that specific cell.
 This scenario is shown below:

-To avoid any such incorrect results, we can modify our formula by adding the IF function, making it conditional.
-We will use IF to give a condition to the cell that if it is blank, it should return the word count as 0.
+We can modify our formula by adding the IF function to avoid such incorrect results, making it conditional.
+For example, we will use IF to give a condition to the cell that if it is blank, it should return the word count as 0.

 The modified formula will be like this: